 EUROPE - The GDPR

 The GDPR requires data holders to do everything in their power to protect the personal data of European citizens from being leaked or exposed.
 Even accidental leaks are viewed as the data holder not doing enough to keep personal information safe.
 Because of this, unintentional data breaches – like sending an email to the wrong person, or not redacting a person’s bank account number – has penalties just as if the business did not use passwords and security systems to protect against hackers.
-Therefore, it is essential you have the necessary safeguards in place before these regulations come into effect on 25 May 2018.
+Therefore, it is essential you have the necessary safeguards in place to protect against all types of potential data breaches.

 Who does it apply to?
 Any organization globally that holds or processes the personal data of European citizens.